 Thank you so much Jon for facilitating our Board away-day.
 I feel that I have a better understanding of what our board needs are and where we see CCH going.
 Everyone enjoyed the day.
 The follow up notes were really helpful and we are looking forward to utilising them as the basis of our new business plan.

-CT carried out a Governance Review for North Hertfordshire Homes.
+CT carried out a Governance Review for Settle.
 Ben Wilson ensured that the process was really inclusive and the background work thorough.
 I think this reassured the board that CT had really got an understanding of both governance and where the business has got to, and crucially, where it needs to go in future.
 The final report provided an opportunity to learn about best practice in governance in housing and other sectors, with a clear focus on the modes the board needs to operate in and the importance of behaviours in the boardroom.

 The new written style and structure which James [Tickell] developed for the Charity Commission have really helped to broaden the appeal of our publications, and improve our ability to reach a much wider audience.
 In just 14 weeks we’ve had orders for 40,000 copies of the first publication he wrote for us – a huge increase on the usual levels of demand.
 This work is an important contribution to our effectiveness as a regulator.
 He produced all this very quickly for us and we’ve had many unprompted compliments on the clarity of the guidance.